-The concept of emptiness should be filled with or is just empty nonsense he concept of emptiness should be rich and useful rather then a stare into nothing.
+The concept of emptiness should be fulfilling or it is just empty nonsense he concept of emptiness should be rich and useful rather then a stare into nothing.
 In Buddhism, emptiness is often the subject of great delight specially for beginners.
 It is a intriguing, strange, confusing and after all difficult concept to fully grasp.

 The beginner usually understands emptiness as if there were nothing there, or that everything surrounding us is not real, or worse – nothing has meaning.
 But if you don’t fully grasp the concept of emptiness, going around thinking nothing has meaning can get you in trouble, hopeless and depressed.

 First off, the concept of emptiness have a few tenets.
 We need to first define what kind of emptiness are we talking about.
 The first question we should ask is – empty of what.
 Empty of meaning?
 Empty of matter?
 Empty of consequence?
 If we don’t define these boundaries it is all a silly quest.
 There’s the quantum physics argument that all matter is empty because molecules don’t even touch each other.
 Even though this is an amazing concept, it is not the kind of emptiness I’m talking about.

 Scientists are finding amazing things about the Universe.
 New studies show that our Universe is less solid then we previously though.
 There are hundreds of billions of galaxies.
 Each one of these galaxies contains billions of stars; our eye can only see a fraction of what’s out there.
 Yet if we map everything we consider to be solid, it amounts to less then 5% of what we see.
 The rest of the universe is comprised of dark matter and dark energy which is intrinsically empty space.